vinavfx/Segment-Anything-for-Nuke/README.md

 ## Features

 - **Intuitive interface** for selecting objects using Nuke's familiar Tracker node.
-- **Three levels of quality**, allowing users to balance precision and GPU memory usage.
+- **Fast mode**, allowing users to balance precision and GPU memory usage.
 - **Preprocessing stage** with an encoded matte for reusing and speeding up multiple object selections.
 - **Efficient memory usage** - the high-quality model fits on most 8GB graphics cards, while the low-quality model is compatible with 4GB cards.
 - **Nuke 13 compatibility**.
 Note: **Preprocessing is recommended** for an optimal experience.